Car jerks when slowing down — causes and fixes

 Worn engine mount

 Manufacturers use engine mounts to support and secure the car engine.
 These engine mounts also absorb vibrations and shock as the vehicle moves.
-Without the mounts, constant vibrations and movement can damage your engine.
+Some of the common bad motor mount symptoms include constant vibrations and movement that can damage your engine.

 On average, engine mounts last for five to seven years.
 However, they can get damaged earlier if the driver uses harmful driving techniques.
 One dangerous driving style that can destroy the engine mounts is over-revving the gears.